rrigato/architecture/clean_architecture/first_edition.md

 # testable_architecture_ch23
 - group modules and components within a layer by whether they are easy or difficult to unit test

+# partial_boundaries_ch24
+- for a microservice architecture, start with having multiple endpoints deployed from the same repo with separate modules before splitting out into separate repos if needed

+# how_many_layers_ch25
+- The public contract of an interface should be owned by the user rather than the implementer
+- Adding an architectural layer after deployment has begun is incredibly costly, if not impossible without modyfing existing code (breaking OCP)
+- public contracts of lower level layers are designed for the needs of higher level layers